-This activity asks you to reflect on the personal and interpersonal skills you currently use in your role of manager or supervisor at a gambling venue, so that you can identify your strengths and possible areas for improvement.
+This activity asks you to reflect on the personal and interpersonal skills you currently use in your role at a gambling venue, so that you can identify your strengths and possible areas for improvement.
 You won't be asked to share your responses.